cboettig/labnotebook/_posts/2011-07-27-wednesday-esa-presentation-manuscriptappendix-edits.markdown

-  * Sam just pointed out the [MOTMOT package on CRAN](http://cran.r-project.org/web/packages/motmot/index.html) and it's paper in Methods in Ecology and Evolution [cite]10.1111/j.2041-210X.2011.00132.x[/cite].
+  * Sam just pointed out the [MOTMOT package on CRAN](http://cran.r-project.org/web/packages/motmot/index.html) and it's paper in Methods in Ecology and Evolution Thomas & Freckleton, 2012.
 A "Medusa" for traits algorithm.
 Does a handful of different BM-like models (because it's always easier to transform the tree than to actually solve a new likelihood equation).
 Rather worried about the proliferation of these non-Bayesian approaches when they don't compute confidence intervals.

   * Clever! [wordclouds](http://onertipaday.blogspot.com/2011/07/word-cloud-in-r.html?utm_source=twitterfeed&utm_medium=twitter&utm_campaign=Feed%3A+OneRTipADay+%28One+R+Tip+A+Day%29) in R.